-Students may be dropped from a course if, for any reason, they are absent from class sessions which total more than twice the number of credit units.
-For example, in a two-unit class, a student may miss four class session of that class before being dropped, but would be dropped on the fifth absence.
+Students may be dropped by the instructor from a course if, for any reason, they are absent from class sessions which total more than 20% of the class hours for the semester.
+For example, in a twounit class, within a 15-instructional week semester, a student may miss a total of 6 hours, but would be dropped upon missing a 7th hour.
 Students are responsible to be aware of their own attendance record.

 Three occurrences of tardiness equal one absence.
-A student is considered absent if they are not in the classroom 15 minutes after the official class start time.
+A student is considered absent if the student is not in the classroom 15 minutes after the official class start time or leave the classroom 15 minutes prior to the official end time.